-The PNNL Sequim Campus lies on the shores of the Strait of Juan de Fuca and is in the rain shadow of the Olympic Mountains in Clallam County, at approximate coordinates 48°04'40" N, 123°02'55" W. Despite its coastal location, it receives less than 15 inches of rainfall on average annually.
-Average monthly temperatures range from 31°F to 70°F. Meteorology at the PNNL Sequim Campus in 2020 is summarized in Table 1.1.
-Average winds and temperatures in 2020 were typical of historical norms, with total precipitation above average for the year.
+The PNNL-Sequim Campus lies on the shores of the Strait of Juan de Fuca and is in the rain shadow of the Olympic Mountains in Clallam County, at approximate coordinates 48°04'40" N, 123°02'55" W. Despite its coastal location, it receives less than 15 inches of rainfall on average annually.
+Meteorology at the PNNL-Sequim Campus in 2022 is summarized in Table 1.1.
+Average monthly 2022 temperatures ranged from 37°F-64°F (2.7°C-18°C).
+Winds in 2022 were below average, with average temperatures and total precipitation typical of historical norms for the year.